Are you Surfing the Wrong Board?

 You can’t just stick with one volume and have all your boards shaped around it.
 In good quality waves, too much volume will mean you sacrifice performance.
 Yes you will be able to paddle into the wave with ease, but it will be difficult to set your rail and transition from rail to rail.

-In this case you may find you get more out of surfing something like a DHD Ducks Nuts
+In larger waves over head high and bigger, you may find you'll get the best performance from something like a DHD Ducks Nuts

 Likewise, in softer, less powerful waves, if your board has too little volume you may be sacrificing wave count.
 You may even find that your board bogs or sinks into the wave.